 – Reyn Spooner, my favorite source for Hawaiian shirts, has several stores on Oahu.
 I especially like Reyn’s Rack, their downtown store that offers both new merchandise and end-of-season markdowns.

-In addition, our friends in Honolulu introduced us to a rental condo property at the west end of Waikiki beach.
-Many units in the building offer a great view of the Friday evening fireworks over Fort DeRussy Beach Park.
+In addition, our friends in Honolulu introduced us to a rental condo3 property at the west end of Waikiki beach.
+Many units in the building offer a great view of the Friday evening fireworks4 over Fort DeRussy Beach Park.
 In addition, during winter the sun sets into the ocean, providing a perfect venue to watch for the famous Green Flash.

 If Oahu is a historical pageant, Maui is a visual festival.
 Its rich variety of scenery and activities easily qualifies it as one of the best Hawaiian islands: